-STRESS can be a challenging but sometimes unavoidable part of medical training.
+STRESS can be a challenging but sometimes unavoidable part of GP training.
 If left unattended it can lead to immense difficulty and burnout, but if recognised early and appropriately managed it can be a positive driver for excelling in all aspects of life.

-Having worked with thousands of doctors in training, I have all too often seen the challenges that balancing stress in life can bring.
+Having worked with thousands of GPs in training, I have all too often seen the challenges that balancing stress in life can bring.
 Below are four techniques that can help reduce the potential negative impact of stress and enhance its beneficial effects.

 Accepting that there will inevitably be stressful times – and that it is perfectly okay for this to happen – means it can be targeted early and therefore adequately countered.

 The first step to managing stress effectively is learning to recognise it.
 What manifests as stress in one person can be very different in another – being aware of your own signs is crucial.
-Whether that is increased snappiness, an overwhelmed feeling or simply a sense of apathy, try to observe these in yourself (if you are feeling brave perhaps ask someone else for your signs).
+Whether that is increased snappiness, an overwhelmed feeling or simply a sense of apathy, try to observe these in yourself (if you are feeling brave perhaps ask someone else for your signs!)

 Failing to recognise your own signs of stress limits your ability to effectively manage it, eventually leading to the stress managing you.